 So far, historians have been able to recreate a timeline that teaches us about the first recorded organized practices of mindfulness.

 During the Vedic age, Buddhist masters adopted mindfulness to enhance their meditation practices.
-The ultimate goal of Buddhism is to reach Nirvana; a state where the desires and sufferings of an individual simply go away.
+The ultimate goal of Buddhism is to reach Nirvana, a state where the desires and sufferings of an individual simply go away.

 To reach enlightenment, Buddhists have to learn to explore their minds in ways that are inconceivable to most people.
 They should be able to peel away the parts of their minds that hold negativity, judgment, and other thoughts that cloud the mind.

 The practice of mindfulness is generally believed to originate from Buddhism.
 Although many religions have their own form of mindfulness conceptually, the primary form of mindfulness practiced today originated from the Buddhist tradition.

-As more Buddhists from the East shared their teachings internationally, the message of mindfulness began to influence more people, especially in the western world.
+As more Buddhists from the East shared their teachings internationally, the message of mindfulness began to influence more people, especially in the Western world.
 One of these people was Jon Kabat-Zinn, widely referred to as the father of mindfulness.

-Jon Kabat-Zinn was working on his Ph.D. in Molecular Biology at MIT when a Zen Buddhist teacher and missionary gave a lecture.
+Jon Kabat-Zinn was working on his Ph.D. in Molecular Biology at MIT when a Zen missionary and Buddhist teacher gave a lecture.
 This teacher was Philip Kapleau, who practiced and taught his unique style of Japanese Zen tradition.

 Around this time, he decided to go on a 2-week meditation retreat.
-One report says that at this retreat, attendants had to practice in the cold up to 3 am, “suffering the all-consuming discomfort of sitting cross-legged and motionless for hours and days”.
+One report says that at this retreat, attendants had to practice in the cold up to 3 a.m., "suffering the all-consuming discomfort of sitting cross-legged and motionless for hours and days."